-I’m not kidding.
+I’m not exaggerating.
 It explained so much about his behavior – and the way he perceives and processes incoming information.
 I can’t recommend it highly enough.

 When a child has depression or an anxiety disorder of any kind (generalized anxiety, social anxiety, etc.), he must know what calm feels like before he can begin the process of achieving that state on his own.
 This can take time, explains Stuart Shanker, PhD, author of Self-Reg: How to Help Your Child (and You) Break the Stress Cycle and Successfully Engage with Life.
 Each child is different, so what enables one child achieve a state of calm may do nothing to help another kid.
 In fact, it could have the opposite effect.

 Also, if a child has significant social challenges, don’t try to tackle that until after addressing the child’s stressors.

 Why?
 Because anxiety disorders and clinical depression are straight-up debilitating.
 In fact, he won’t even be able to access the thinking part of his brain (the pre-frontal cortex).
 That’s the part that makes it possible for us to interpret facial expressions, control impulses, discern what’s a true threat, and more.

 Dr. Shanker talks about this in Self-Reg.
 Social competencies guru Michelle Garcia Winner does, too.
 She’s the speech-language pathologist who created the Social Thinking® methodology and curriculum.
 (See social competencies section below.)